Dead by Sunrise: Out of Ashes (2005–2009)

+On September 10th, 2005, Snow White Tan performed Let Down acoustically on national television for ReAct Now, a benefit concert series for Hurricane Katrina relief.
+The band also planned on performing at the Taste The Music Festival in Arizona in November of 2005 and were going to perform 3 songs acoustically, however the band ended up cancelling their performance.
+Amir Derakh said at the time that it wasn't their choice to cancel.
+The album was finished by December of 2005, but Bennington decided not to release it at that time because he was starting to work on what would become Minutes To Midnight with Linkin Park.
+That process ended up taking all of 2006 and some of 2007 to write the album, and then release and tour for the album, which took place in 2007-2008.
 On May 10, 2008, Dead by Sunrise performed three songs ("Walking in Circles", "Morning After", and "My Suffering") at the 13th anniversary party for Club Tattoo in Tempe, Arizona.
-The song titled "Morning After" was written by Chester Bennington and originally performed on September 12, 2001 at the Live in Berlin concert.
 Bennington also performed Morning After with his cover band entitled Bucket Of Weenies in many shows throughout 2005 and 2006.
 This was the first time that Bennington had "officially" performed the song under a new name—Dead by Sunrise.
 In addition, this band toured with Linkin Park in Europe, Japan, and America.
 In an interview with MTV, Bennington stated that "we're actually going to be jumping in the middle of Linkin Park's set, playing a few songs, then jumping out and letting LP finish out the set."
 During their debut European tour the band took time out to send a message to the German Armed Forces.

-Recording of the band's debut album began in July 2008 after touring for Linkin Park had finished.
+Recording of the band's debut album began in October of 2008 after the album cycle for Linkin Park's Minutes To Midnight was finished The band wrote a couple of new songs during this time, Inside Of Me, Condemned and also re-wrote already existing songs Fire and My Suffering.
+It's unknown if more songs were written during this time period or if the band changed any other existing songs By late December of 2008, the album was done and ready to be recorded.
+Recording took place starting in January of 2009.
 Working simultaneously on his solo album and Linkin Park's next record, Bennington recorded Out of Ashes with producer Howard Benson and bandmates from Julien-K. Bennington wrote most of the songs on an acoustic guitar before working with his band to reshape the track into hard rock, a ballad, or even removing all rock influence and creating a synth-driven track.
 Linkin Park bandmate Mike Shinoda confirmed that Out of Ashes is "much more of a rock album [than Linkin Park's albums]."
 Also of note, Bennington participated in all aspects of creating the record, including programming and production.
+Out of Ashes was described as grunge, pop rock, and punk rock by critics.